MIM 713C

 IN713C Powder

 Casting IN713C are applied widely in aircraft engines and gas turbines, although these parts are prone to defects, and have limitation on section thickness.
 MIM technology provides homogeneous part properties in thin-wall structures.
-IN713C powders are normally produced by argon insert gas atomiszation, in order to avoid oxidation of alloy and ensure final density.
+IN713C powders are normally produced by argon insert gas atomisation, in order to avoid oxidation of alloy and ensure final density.

 IN713C powder